glue-viz/glue/doc/installation.rst

 .. _pythonw_note:
 .. note :: The nonstandard pip invocation (``pythonw -m pip``) is needed on some OSes with Anaconda, because programs which create graphical windows must be invoked using ``pythonw`` instead of ``python``.

+.. warning :: There is currently a `known issue <https://github.com/ContinuumIO/anaconda-issues/issues/63>`_ with running Anaconda's Qt on Kubuntu. `One workaround <http://stackoverflow.com/questions/21212851/anaconda-spyder-qt-library-error-on-launch/21232872#21232872>`_ is to copy the System Qt libraries from ``/usr/lib/x86_64-linux-gnu/libQt*`` to the ``lib`` directory in Anaconda.

 Building from Source (For the Brave)
 ------------------------------------